TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

 SSH can be used from the command-line of any OS.

 # Install software.
+*Installation of the software can be done in multiple ways.
+This howto will use Docker compose to streamline installation.*

 For this howto, the following software is required:

  - git,